LunarPSD/NvidiaOverclocking/Nvidia Overclocking.md

   1. Download [MSI Afterburner](https://www.msi.com/Landing/afterburner/graphics-cards) and set a [fan curve](https://media.discordapp.net/attachments/873056719822008381/873068974546509855/fanc.png).
 Settings -> Fan -> Enable User Defined Control.
   2. While still in settings, go to User Interface -> User interface skinning properties and select a skin such as the MSI Cyborg Afterburner skin as it will be easier to follow.
   3. Download [HWiNFO](https://www.hwinfo.com/download/) and run it in [sensors only](https://cdn.discordapp.com/attachments/721078648911954103/945177008671952906/unknown.png).
   4. Go to MSI Afterburner, [max out power and temp limits](https://cdn.discordapp.com/attachments/873056719822008381/873365104442351626/unknown.png), and put the priority on the power limit.
 Note that laptops and some GPUs will not be able to go over 100%.
-This can be fixed by shunting or a different VBIOS
+This can be fixed by shunting or by [flashing a higher power limit VBIOS](#flashing-a-vbios).
  ## Finding a Core Clock
   * Open Afterburner and raise the core clock speed using the slider in increments of 15 MHz for Turing/Ampere (30/20/16 series) or 12.5 MHz for Pascal (10 series).
 You will be limited by temperatures (always), and your card's power limit.
 There is no "limit" on how far you can overclock, however, you will know you reached the limit once you experience errors or crashes in stress tests and games.
 Keep in mind that an overclock can be stable in one game but not another.
   * Apply the settings ![image](https://user-images.githubusercontent.com/69487009/155014073-4aac5d7b-91d6-4b96-abd1-ab51287cb248.png) and save ![image](https://user-images.githubusercontent.com/69487009/155004968-6f7ee82e-1575-4605-9932-644e5d702d45.png)